Alfresco/alfresco-build-tools/README.md

 ### Serialize pull request builds

-When a workflow requires to access an external shared resource, it may be desirable to prevent concurrent builds of the same pull request with:
+When a workflow requires to access an external shared resource, it may be desirable to prevent concurrent builds of the same pull request using `concurrency` as a top-level keyword:

 ```yml
 name: my-workflow